How To Upload File To Azure Blob Storage

 CloudBlobClient blobClient = mycloudStorageAccount.CreateCloudBlobClient();

-This line of the code is used to create the instance of the Blob Container.
+This line of code creates an instance of the Blob Container.

 CloudBlobContainer container = blobClient.GetContainerReference(containerName);

-The below lines of code will check if any existing container exists it will create a new container inside the storage account with the mentioned name.
+The code below checks whether an existing container exists; if not, it creates a new container in the storage account with the specified name.

 // Check for the container if it exists or not